MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

     -   Leverage traditional guest level backup solutions to backup and restore the data on the Storage Spaces Direct volumes

--   To give greater resiliency to possible VHD storage latency, increase the spaces I/O timeout value:
+-   To give greater resiliency to possible VHD / VHDX / VMDK storage latency in guest clusters, increase the spaces I/O timeout value:

 >   HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Services\\spaceport\\Parameters\\HwTimeout

 dword:00002710

+The decimal equivalent is 30000, which is 30 seconds.
+Note that the default value is 1770 Hexadecimal, or 6000 Decimal, which is 6 seconds.

 ## See also